issf69/PYSTACK-WEEK-9.0/README.md

 ## :memo: Licença

-Esse projeto está sob a licença MIT.
+Esse projeto ficará sob a licença MIT.

 ---